Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 With the `azure-identity` package, you can seamlessly authorize requests in both development and production environments.
 To learn more about Azure Active Directory, see the [`azure-identity` README](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/identity/azure-identity/README.md).

-For example, use can use `DefaultAzureCredential` to construct a client which will authenticate using Azure Active Directory:
+For example, you can use `DefaultAzureCredential` to construct a client which will authenticate using Azure Active Directory:

 ```Python
 from azure.identity import DefaultAzureCredential